Saif al-Islam Gadhafi Fast Facts

 August 21, 2011 - Along with Saadi Gadhafi, another of Moammar Gadhafi's sons, Gadhafi is reportedly detained by opposition forces.

-August 23, 2011 - Gadhafi shows up at the Rixos Hotel, quashing the rebels' claim that he and two brothers were in their custody.
+August 23, 2011 - Gadhafi shows up at the Rixos Hotel, quashing the rebels' claim that he and his two brothers are in their custody.
 In a brief interview with CNN's Matthew Chance, he says his father and several of his sisters are safe in Tripoli.

 August 31, 2011 - Gives an interview to Rai TV in Syria.
 He says of his father, "the leader is fine" and "we will have victory soon" and that "everyone is Moammar Gadhafi.
 Wherever you see the enemy, attack them.
 They are weak, they have suffered lots of losses and they are now licking their wounds."